What opportunities will this course give me?

 Is there anything else I need to know?

-The course is held fortnightly and the dates are:-
+The course is held on the following dates:-

-Students will be responsible for the purchase of materials relevant to the course.
-Students will need to supply their own glass.
+Learners will be responsible for the purchase of materials relevant to the course and will need to supply their own glass.
 In the first instance basic tools are provided.
-Once a student decides to continue with engraving they will need to buy a basic tool kit.
+Once a learner decides to continue with engraving they will need to buy a basic tool kit.

 Please note that all courses are subject to minimum numbers and course descriptions may be subject to change.
 A place on your chosen course is not confirmed until all of the necessary enrolment paperwork is signed and any relevant fees are paid.
 The team will be in touch to discuss this with you, once your application has been processed.